fbpx

 Sultan Lawyers: Advising Employers on Transfer of Employees to Canada

-The Toronto workplace immigration lawyers at Sultan Lawyers regularly advise our employer clients on how to move employees to Canada and how best to address changing business needs from a staffing perspective.
+The Toronto employment lawyers at Sultan Lawyers regularly advise our employer clients on how to move employees to Canada and how best to address changing business needs from a staffing perspective.
 We offer flat rate consultations, specifically designed to provide our clients with the information and tools they need to manage their issue and keep business moving.
 Contact us online or at 416-214-5111 for a consultation.

 Book Now